-The Pettit College of Law conducts a holistic review of applications in accordance with the University's Nondiscrimination Policy to admit students capable of successfully undertaking the rigorous program of study.
-The Admissions Committee considers myriad variables, including, but not limited to, cumulative undergraduate GPA, highest LSAT score, rigor of undergraduate coursework, prior work and educational experience, commitment to service, life experience, leadership ability or potential, demonstrated ability to overcome personal or structural barriers, evidence of discipline and responsibility, motivation to succeed at law school, and circumstances that put the applicant’s academic and personal achievements into context.
+The Ohio Northern University Pettit College of Law conducts a holistic review of applications in accordance with ONU Law’s Nondiscrimination Policy to admit students capable of successfully undertaking the rigorous program of study.
+The ONU Law Admissions Committee considers myriad variables, including, but not limited to, cumulative undergraduate grade point average, highest Law School Admissions Test (LSAT) score, rigor of undergraduate coursework, prior work and educational experience, commitment to service, life experience, leadership ability or potential, demonstrated ability to overcome personal or structural barriers, evidence of discipline and responsibility, motivation to succeed at law school, and circumstances that put the applicant’s academic and personal achievements into context.

-The College of Law will not admit or readmit a student who has been disqualified previously for academic reasons without an affirmative showing that the prior disqualification does not indicate a lack of capacity to complete its program of legal education and be admitted to the bar.
+ONU Law will not admit or readmit a student who has been disqualified previously for academic reasons without an affirmative showing that the prior disqualification does not indicate a lack of capacity to complete its program of legal education and be admitted to the bar.

 Applicants admitted to ONU Law are required to disclose any information that would change their responses to any questions on the application, including and especially disclosure questions regarding arrests and criminal history, disciplinary action, pending criminal charges, and professional misconduct.
 Once students matriculate to ONU Law, this obligation to disclose continues through graduation.